wp-cli/handbook/commands/role/exists.md

 # wp role exists

-Check if a role exists.
+Checks if a role exists.

 Exits with return code 0 if the role exists, 1 if it does not.